 Accept the inevitable with grace and class.
 When the assignment ends, thank your supervisor for the opportunity and leave your workspace or office in a neat and orderly fashion.
 Finally, don’t forget to offer to leave an exit memorandum on any work in progress.

-This article was originally published in the Spring 2013 edition of Know, A Magazine for Paralegals, KNOW – Temporary Insanity
+Originally published in the Spring 2013 edition of Know, A Magazine for Paralegals, KNOW – Temporary Insanity